MakrisHuang/City-Metadata-Web-Scrapy/README.md

 # City-Metadata-Web-Scrapy
 Scrape city information from us zip website and output it as a csv file

-This project is aiming in web scrapy by querying all city metadata from uszip.com.
+This project is aiming in web scrapy by querying approximately **27540** city metadata from [uszip.com](https://www.uszip.com/).
 For each city, we want know their basci information, households, industry, occupation, etc., and output them to a csv file.

 There are two phases in this projects.
 The first one is use all state code (eg. CA) to get all zipcodes, and save this zip code file to a csv for further use.